 Recommended for: General furniture, storage, lighting, home accessories

-Find it: In Tokyo: Harajuku or Tachikawa.
+Find it: In Tokyo: Shinjuku, Harajuku or Tachikawa.
 For a full list of stores in Japan, see here.

 Nitori is frequently described as “the Ikea of Japan,” which is a fair description although Nitori has a slighter smaller range of furniture but offers a wider choice of tasteful designs when it comes to soft furnishings and so on.
 It also includes Japanese necessities such as futons, futon covers, kotatsu, electric carpets and a plethora of fuzzy toilet seat covers.
 The low-cost retailer excels in seasonal home accessories, regularly updating its designs.
 In addition, its convenient city center locations make it handy for quickly grabbing a missing item or spontaneously browsing for some home inspiration.
 Along with larger stores in Shinjuku Takashimiya and the recently opened branch in Shibuya, there are also small but well-stocked Nitori Deco Home stores dotted around Tokyo.
 Alongside the perks of a company points card, some larger stores allow customers to borrow a small truck, free of charge, for up to 90 minutes in order to take their purchases home.